Pie Charts in Geography

 Reading a pie chart

 If you need to extract data from an existing pie chart, it is easy with a bit of reverse engineering.
 To work out what % a segment is of the whole, simply use a protractor to identify the number of degrees the segment takes up.
 Then divide it by 3.6.
-You will then have the percentage.
+You will then have a percentage.

 Create your own pie chart